 One of the most effective communication channels is the customer service AI chatbot.
-Using a chatbot can help you to collect plenty of data on what customers want.
+A chatbot can help you collect plenty of data on what customers want.
 You can make your assumptions regarding a customer depending on your observations.
 You can do so either through online surveys, open interviews, sales calls, or on-page bots.

 You’d be hard-pressed to find a single brand that doesn’t use social media in some shape or form.
 With that being said, plenty of brands make the mistake of simply making a few online business accounts without fully utilising the benefits of having social media in the first place, the major one being that it offers a direct chain of communication between you and your customers.
-Routinely checking your direct messages and mentions is obviously important, but do also take advantage of search tools on platforms to see what people are actually saying about your brand that they may not be necessarily saying to your face.
-An effective way to do this would be through employing social listening tools to track and report mentions of your brand on social media for you, leaving the process of analysing and drawing insights entirely up to you.
+Routinely checking your direct messages and mentions is obviously important, but do also take advantage of search tools on platforms to see what people are actually saying about your brand that they may not necessarily be saying to your face.
+An effective way to do this would be by employing social listening tools to track and report your brand’s mentions on social media, leaving the process of analysing and drawing insights entirely up to you.